SA011/SA011/README.md

 Hello there! 👋 I'm Sabit, a fresh graduate from the department of CSE, <a href="https://www.buet.ac.bd/web/#/">Bangladesh University of Engineering & Technology</a>.
 I am a [Grandmaster](https://codeforces.com/profile/SA01) in Codeforces.
 I have participated in many national and international contests.
 In April 2024, I have become Asia West Champion in 46th ICPC World Final.
 Recently I have joined as a full-time lecturer in the department of CSE, Brac University.

 - :telescope: Working on a couple of research projects covering Machine Learning, Computer Vision, Natural Language Processing and Software Engineering.

-- 🔍 Check out my [personal website](https://sa011.github.io) to know  about me in details.
+- 🔍 Explore my [personal website](https://sa011.github.io) to know  about me in details.
+- 🔖 You can find all my academic codes here in my [Buet-Academics](https://github.com/SA011/BUET-Academics) reporsitory.

-- ⛹️‍♀️ Open for collaboration on suitable CS Research.
+- ▶️ Open for collaboration on suitable CS Research.

 - :mailbox: How to reach me: pritomsabit@gmail.com

-Let's learn and grow together!

 ---